 - the patterns and reasons for the absence;

 - any medical evidence;

-3.4 Where an underlying medical condition is identified the Head of School / Directorate must consider, in association with the Human Resources Division and the Occupational Health Unit, what, if any, reasonable adjustments are required.
+3.4 Where an underlying medical condition is identified the Head of School / Department must consider, in association with the Human Resources Division and the Occupational Health Unit, what, if any, reasonable adjustments are required.

 3.5 Specified management standards in line with the Bradford Factor will be implemented in accordance with the requirements of each case.

 3.6 Following implementation of the action plan, if the attendance level continues to give cause for concern, the employee’s attendance may be reviewed immediately under the Formal Capability Procedures and warnings may be issued in accordance with Section 3.3 of the Capability procedure.